Composer

 JL: That

 pencil on the page just comes down to musical notation.
-I tell my students
+I tell my

-sound that one is after, that sound with a certain movement,
+get that sound that one is after, that sound with a certain movement,

 with a certain rhythm.
 It’s something that one wants to capture.